On this page

 - guidelines for impact evaluation.

 Each policy field in Estonia works in its own way for the connection between policy and research in general. (e.g. institutes, studies, analysis, department of the ministry).
 In the context of policymaking, every ministry is responsible for carrying out research in its area of responsibility to assure that policymaking is evidence-based.
 In the youth field, the Ministry of Education and Research and Education and Youth Board manage the youth monitoring system Noorteseire and the research-practice-decision co-operation triangle.
+Starting from 2019, an innovative data tool called Juhtimislauadhas been launched in cooperation between the Education and Youth Board and Statistics Estonia.
+Considering the importance of the knowledge-based approach and new ambitions in the Youth Field Development Plan 2021-2035, in this regard, management and development of the national monitoring system were moved to the Youth and Talent Policy department of the Ministry of Education and Research.

 Education and Youth Board has contracts with Tartu University and Tallinn University in order to develop new models for organizing better youth work, including the fields of participation and exclusion, and organizing youth work on the local level.